t-o-k/Useful-POV-Ray-macros/README.md

 Creates a transform function from the transformation Transform.

+## TransformFunctionFromVectors(vX, vY, vZ, pT)

+Creates a tranform function from the transformation given by a 4x3 matrix consiting of the row vectors vX, vY, vZ and pT.

+The 3x3 matrix represented by the row vectors vX, vY and vZ must not be singular.

 ## VectorsFromTransformFunction(TransformFn, vX, vY, vZ, pT)

 Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform function TransformFn().